AlexanderElliott24/hello-world/README.md

 >*Father of a 1 year daughter, Arsenal fan, Big gamer, Looking to continue in my journey of a new career*

->*beginner wanting to pick up coding skills for a new role I am applying for at my work*
+>*beginner wanting to pick up coding skills for a new role I am applying for at my work* :Joy: